Omiran-Organization/Omiran-App/backend.md

 ## Database CRUD

-   1. Create database and prerequisite columns with `backend/database-boilerplate.sql`
+   1. Create database and prerequisite tables with `backend/database-boilerplate.sql`
    2. Connect to database via go server (will probably use a `.yml` config for credentials and other necessary data)